gphan/dotfiles/README.md

 # Dotfiles

-My collection of terminal configuration files that I use to setup a new Mac.
+My dotfiles and setup file for new Macs for development